28 Apr Craft Beer in Tallinn: Where to Drink Estonian Beer in the Capital

 I absolutely loved this bar and bottle shop.
 Located in the new and hip part of Tallinn, Rotermanni Kvartal (Rotermann City), it was my refuge (multiple times) on extremely cold days.
 Taptap Tallinn was located extremely close to where we were staying and we just loved the atmosphere and beer.
 The shop has around 600 bottles for sale as well as 6 beers on draft.
 They even have their own crowler machine- how cool is that (can the Frankfurt craft beer bars please get on board!?)

 The decor inside of Taptap is modern, yet comfortable.
+It varies from the Hanseatic city’s usual bars and pubs that tourists frequent.
 The two-roomed bottle shop has basically every Estonian beer you could ever wish for (craft beer, that is) and even some internationals.
 They have proper glasses (nothing irks me more than when certain craft beers are served in pint glasses that don’t intensify the flavor and aroma) at Taptap and the staff is extremely friendly.

 Taptap Tallinn also serves hotdogs as an ode to Danish street food.
 I am not a fan of hotdogs, or meat for that matter, but I enjoyed one when I was there one time and it was superb.
 If you are vegetarian or vegan, there are so many restaurants in the vicinity so please don’t let this put you off of going into Taptap.